HOW I made the VSP (noisemaker) center console button for 2012 or above

 Professional installers should use the Molex female connector pin that comes with it.
 It's a more reliable connection.
 I like the stainless steel better since I can unplug it at anytime.
 DEFAULT TO OFF:

-You can get a "default to off" on/off switch separately.
-This switch (if switch to off) shuts off the forward and back-up sound upon start-up.
-Pushing the center console button turns it back on, but defaults to off after ignition shutdown.
+A "default to off" on/off switch is a switch that should be use to temporarily shut off the forward and back-up sound upon start-up.
+This is used primarily by mechanics, especially dealer mechanics.
+Pushing the center console button turns the sound back on, but defaults to off again after ignition shutdown.
 It operates the same way as shown by previous post by other forum members.
-But the circuitry is different.
+But the working circuitry consist of only a diode.
 It installs nearly the same way as shown on this page but instead attaches inside the glove box.
 For lease vehicles there's no worry.
-Similar to this tutorial, the "default to off" switch won't show any hints that it's ever been installed once you unplug it.DISCLAIMER: Deactivating the VSP is dangerous and shouldn't be attempted, other than allowing a dealer to use it to temporarily diagnose your car.
+Similar to this tutorial, the "default to off" switch won't show any hints that it's ever been installed once you unplug it.DISCLAIMER: Deactivating the VSP is dangerous and shouldn't be attempted, other than allowing a dealer to use it to temporarily diagnose or troubleshoot your car.
 Death, injury or property damage may result from using this VSP on/off switch.
-Please remove this unit once you're done diagnosing your car problems.
+Please remove this unit once you're done troubleshooting your car.
 Installing this device in your car may damage your car if the installer isn't aware about how the installation works.
-The proper way is to understand not to use combustible materials, cover expose bare wiring, always check the circuit board and read the pins carefully to make sure the pin accepts ground inputs, to always disconnect the 12V battery before doing work.
-Your job is to check and confirm this.
+The proper way is to understand not to use combustible materials, always cover expose bare wires, always check the circuit board to read the pins carefully to make sure the pin accepts ground inputs and to always disconnect the 12V battery before doing work.
+Please read post Feb 28 how to disconnect battery.
+Your job is to check and confirm these rules are followed.
 And, most of all, avoid plugging it into the wrong pin slot.
 Only allow a professional installer to do the work for you, if you're unsure.